 Closed

-• Marine Law (5 credits, Dr Zanne Zeeman)
+• Marine Law (5 credits, Dr Zanne Zeeman

-• 1 elective from Interdisciplinary Modules
+• 1 elective from Interdisciplinary Modules or other stream

 Closed

-• Operational oceanography (10 credits)
+• Operational oceanography (15 credits)

-• Earth Observations (10 credits, Dr Marie Smith))
+• Earth Observations (10 credits,Christo Wittle)

-• 1 elective from Interdisciplinary modules
+• 1 elective from Interdisciplinary modules or other stream

 Closed

-• Earth Observations – online version (10 credits, Dr Marie Smith)
+• Earth Observations (10 credits, Christo Wittle)

 Closed